Who is this who devises doctrine in words without knowledge? Job 38:2

 …and knowledge will increase.
 Daniel 12:4

-Daniel was told that knowledge would increase, NOT that the knowledge of the TRUTH would increase!
+Daniel was told that knowledge would increase.
+This is a sign of the end, and it is not a good thing.
+Daniel was not told that the knowledge of the TRUTH would increase!

 Thus says the LORD, ‘Let not a wise man boast of his wisdom, and let not the mighty man boast of his might, let not a rich man boast of his riches; but let him who boasts boast of this, that he understands and knows Me, that I am the LORD who exercises lovingkindness, justice, and righteousness on earth; for I delight in these things,’ declares the LORD.
 Jeremiah 9:23-24 (NASB)

-Paul, having shared his accomplishments with the assembly at Philippi, concluded this:
+Paul, having shared his personal accomplishments in life with the assembly at Philippi, concluded this:

 But these things that were advantages to me, I have accounted losses for the sake of The Messiah.
 I also consider all these things a loss for the majesty of the knowledge of Yeshua The Messiah, my LORD, him for whose sake I have lost everything, and I consider it all as a dung heap, that I may gain The Messiah, and be found in him, while I do not have my own righteousness, which is from The Written Law, but that which is from the faith of The Messiah, which is the righteousness that is from God, that by it I may know Yeshua and the power of his resurrection, and that I may share in his sufferings and be conformed with his death, that I may be able to come to the resurrection from the place of the dead.
 I have not yet received it, neither am I yet perfect, but I run so that I may obtain that thing for which Yeshua The Messiah apprehended me.
 Philippians 3:7-12